Introduction Is Safe

 These are our safety principles, demonstrating how we’re committed to making early allergen introduction with Ready, Set, Food! as safe as possible for your baby:

-Our stepwise system starts with an ultra-low dose of each allergen before slowly increasing to the maintenance amount used in the clinical studies.
-As a result, the initial allergen exposures are much gentler than what families typically feed their infants, equivalent to less than 1 teaspoon of yogurt or cow’s milk, 1/8th teaspoon of peanut butter, and 1/250th of a cooked egg.
+We start with a very small amount of each allergen before slowly increasing to the same amount used in the clinical studies.
+Ready, Set, Food! is much more gentle than what families typically feed their infants, with a starting dose equivalent to 1 teaspoon of yogurt, 1/8th teaspoon of peanut butter, and 1/250th of an egg.

 The Science of Safely Introducing Allergens